 Myth # 8: Science has to materialist.
 But although materialist science has led to innumerable insights, it has limitations that are surpassed to a great extent by holistic science such as quantum physics, holistic life science and holistic medicine.

 Myth #9: Science is value-free.
 However, science may reflect cultural and societal values.

 Myth # 10: Science tells us the Truth (that which is).
 However, science discloses at best aspects of the Truth.
 Philosophy, the arts, and spirituality reveal other aspects of the Truth.

-These and additional misconceptions of science are examined in much greater detail and with examples in the new book by Rolf Sattler: Science and Beyond: Toward Greater Sanity through Science, Philosophy, Art, and Spirituality (www.science-and-beyond.weebly.com).
-In this book it is pointed out how the widespread belief in these misconceptions may have grave and even devastating consequences as it was evident during the COVID-19 pandemic.
-But becoming aware of these misconceptions, these myths can lead us beyond delusion and even beyond science to greater sanity, better health, more profound happiness, and peace.
+These and additional misconceptions of science are examined in much greater detail and with examples in the new book by Rolf Sattler: Science and Beyond: Toward Greater Sanity through Science, Philosophy, Art, and Spirituality (www.RolfSattler.com).
+In this book it is pointed out how the widespread belief in these misconceptions may have grave and even devastating consequences as it was also evident during the COVID-19 pandemic.
+But becoming aware of these misconceptions that have hardened into myths can lead us beyond delusion and even beyond science to greater sanity, better health, more profound happiness, and peace.